cassandre-tech/cassandre-trading-bot/docs/docs/trading_basics/what-is-an-account.md

 ---
-title: What is an account ?
 lang: en-US
-toc: false
+title: What is an account?
+description: Trading - What is an account?
 ---

 # What is an account ?

-Usually, in an exchange, you can have several accounts with different usages \(Classical, trading, margin trading, future…\), and then you have a balance for each currency.
+Usually, on the exchange, you can have several accounts with different usages (Classical, trading, margin trading, future...), and then you have a balance for each currency.

 A balance is not merely the amount you have; it could be more complicated and can have the following values :